martinfrances107/bpa_rs/README.md

 [DHAT](https://crates.io/crates/dhat) is a heap profiling tool.

-WARNING dhat is experimental and currently requires the rust version to downgraded to the "2021" edition  and rust to version "1.82.0".
+WARNING dhat is experimental and currently requires the rust version to be downgraded to the "2021" edition  and rust to version "1.82.0".

  For the generation of memory profile report ( dhat-heap.json ) there is an accompanying script dhat.sh which contains the following, and can be used as a benchmark.